 While successfully deployed in multiple countries and solving people’s problems in the field, the most widely used version 1 and the most recent version 2 of OpenLMIS (the beginning of 2016) are not without flaws.
 Features developed for countries were not shared and lived in different codebases – diverging forks of OpenLMIS were being created in order to facilitate deployments across countries with different problems, needs and ways of approaching logistics.
 The reuse of features was a difficult and non-transparent process.

 Because of this, VillageReach decided to build version 3 of OpenLMIS from scratch, using the already-existing business logic as reference, but focusing more on extensibility and modularity, while at the same time taking into consideration the lessons learned from previous versions and their deployments.

 SolDevelo worked on OpenLMIS implementations in Mozambique and Benin in the past, as well as on other projects from VillageReach.
 The re-architecture and rewrite of OpenLMIS is the biggest joint endeavor for the two organizations.

-We have been working closely with VillageReach in order to ongoing development of OpenLMIS version 3.
+We have been working closely with VillageReach in order to the ongoing development of OpenLMIS version 3.
 We have laid out the microservice architecture, an extensibility model, as well as tied it all together in a reference distribution.
-Moreover, we have repurposed the old version 2 user interface to work as standalone AngularJS application that works as the reference UI for the reference distribution.
+Moreover, we have repurposed the old version 2 user interface to work as a standalone AngularJS application that works as the reference UI for the reference distribution.
 We are using the business logic from version 2, adjusting it as we go along the way, refactoring it into an easily extensible and flexible micro-service based solution.